JonLatane/jonline/generated_certs/README.md

 jonline-letsencrypt-cert   True    jonline-generated-tls   30m
 ```

-Want to contribute to quick setup
+Want to contribute to quick setup for other cloud providers?
+It should only take a few terminal commands.
+Simply duplicate [the digitalocean commands in the certs Makefile](https://github.com/JonLatane/jonline/blob/0626a204483a473dd30906815613dad3c3a6b224/generated_certs/Makefile#L32-L45) and [the issuer+certificate YAML template used for DigitalOcean](https://github.com/JonLatane/jonline/blob/main/generated_certs/k8s/cert-manager.digitalocean.template.yaml), update them to work with how your provider does the Certbot DNS01 challenge, and it should all work quickly!

 ### Manual/Advanced setup with Cert-Manager
 1. Point your DNS host (for instance, I use `be.jonline.io`), at the IP for your deployed `jonline` LoadBalancer instance.
 For the default Quick Start deploy, get it with: `kubectl describe service jonline -n jonline | grep 'LoadBalancer Ingress'`.